Apply to the Bachelor of Social Work Program as early as possible! This is especially important to you as an international applicant.

 - Transcripts.
 Submit official transcripts from all secondary and post secondary institutions.
 Barry University prefers that all documents be evaluated and/or translated by Josef Silny and Associates or World Education Service.
 Please email the Office of Admissions at email@example.com or call 305-899-3100 for further information.

-- TOEFL Scores.
-Submit your official TOEFL scores.
-International applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, are required to submit either a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or at least a 213 on the computer-based TOEFL.
+- TOEFL/IELTS Scores.
+Submit your official TOEFL or IELTS scores.
+International applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, are required to submit either a score of at least 61 on the internet based TOEFL (500 on the paper based TOEFL) or at least 6.0 on the IELTS.

-If you score less than 500 (173 on the computer-based test), you will be required to improve your English proficiency.
+If you score less than 500 61 on the TOEFL (500 on the paper based test), or less than 6.0 on the IELTS you will be required to improve your English proficiency.

 Consideration may be given to waiving the TOEFL requirement for international applicants who meet one of the following situations: